-Though our primary focus is to build, own and operate affordable housing, we have evolved and now provide a good range of services such as: Aboriginal health and wellness; act as the community entity for the BC region to fund Aboriginal homelessness projects; and own and operate other community social enterprises including First Funds Society, Lu’ma Native BCH Housing Society and Community Voice Mail.
+Though our primary focus is to build, own and operate affordable housing, we have evolved and now provide a good range of services such as: Aboriginal Patients’ Lodge; the community entity for the BC region to fund Aboriginal homelessness projects; Community Voice Mail; and own and operate other community social enterprises including First Funds Society and Lu’ma Native BCH Housing Society.

 The Aboriginal Patients’ Lodge is a shining example of a best practice in Canada that highlights not only the needs of health and wellness for Aboriginal communities, but demonstrates the capacity of the Aboriginal community when governments allow the community to create its own solutions to critical problems.

 In response to the challenge of finding solutions to critical Aboriginal concerns, the Society partnered with the Federal government and the broader community and became the First Aboriginal community entity responsible for funding Aboriginal projects that provide front-line homelessness services to the Aboriginal community.